spsforks/QB64-Wiki/IF...THEN.md

 <center>**QBasic decimal point value comparison errors**</center>
 * Floating decimal point numerical values may not be compared as exactly the same value.
 QB64 will compare them the same.
+> ## Example(s)
-> *Example:* QBasic would print *unequal* in the IF comparison code below even though it is exactly the same value printed.
+ QBasic would print *unequal* in the IF comparison code below even though it is exactly the same value printed.

 ```vb